numerical-semigroups/umi-ams-palermo-2024/README.md

 - Giulio Peruginelli (Università di Padova, ITALY), [Nontriviality of rings of integral-valued polynomials](slides/peruginelli.pdf), joint work with Nicholas J. Werner (State Univ. of New York at Old Westbury, USA)

-- Paul Pollack (University of Georgia, USA), [The Ideal Theory and Arithmetic of Rings, Monoids, and Semigroups](slides/pollack.pdf)
+- Paul Pollack (University of Georgia, USA), [Elasticity of orders in quadratic fields](slides/pollack.pdf)

 - Harold Polo (University of California at Irvine, USA), [Integer-Valued Polynomials for Semidomains](slides/polo.pdf), joint work with Scott Chapman (Sam Houston State University, USA), and  Nathan Kaplan (University of California at Irvine, USA)